Memorial of Saints Cyril, monk, and Methodius, bishop

 (I Kings 11:29-32.12:19; Mark 7:31-37)

 Cyril and Methodius were brothers who ventured from their native Greece to the Slavic nations of the Ukraine and Moravia in the ninth century.
 They had positions in teaching and government before becoming missionaries.
 Why did they leave their careers to preach the gospel in foreign lands?
 Could it have been anything other than love of Christ?
-Sure missionaries have a sense of adventure, but there is much more to their stories.
+Sure, missionaries have a sense of adventure, but there is much more to their stories.
 They make a new home in a new place among new people because they sense Jesus urging them on.
-As any good friend, he inspires them, invigorates them, and cares for those who leave home and kin for him.
+As any good friend, Jesus inspires, invigorates, and cares for those who leave home and kin for him.

 Jesus is our friend as well.
 He might be whispering in our ear to become foreign missionaries, but more likely he wants us to preach to those who surround us today.
 Of course, he does not want us to harangue anyone, quite the contrary.
 He asks us to share his joy, his peace, and his love.